Vikas-Yadav-6696/juvenile-justice-cognos-analytics-india/README.md

 ---

 ## Analytical Scope
+The analysis focuses on:
+- Distribution of juvenile crime across major cities
+- Evaluation of case outcomes (discharged, institutionalized, imprisonment)
+- Assessment of judicial efficiency and case resolution patterns
 - City-wise distribution of juvenile crime
 - Comparative evaluation of case outcomes
 - Assessment of judicial efficiency and resolution patterns